 Exponent of 1

-If the exponent is 1, then you just have the variable itself (example x1 = x)
+When the exponent is 1, we just have the variable itself (example x1 = x)

 We usually don't write the "1", but it sometimes helps to remember that x is also x1